gbalduzz/NDArray/README.md

 # Benchmark
 The performance of the library  is evaluated against [xtensor](https://github.com/xtensor-stack/xtensor), a well established library with similar features.
-An intel i7-7700k CPU, the GCC 10.2.0 compiler, and `-O3 -DNDEBUG` flags were used.
+An intel i7-7700k CPU, the GCC 10.2.0 compiler, and `-O3 -DNDEBUG -march=native` flags were used.

 ![benchmark](figures/benchmark.png)